Bánh Bao Recipe

 • Large mixing bowl: The large mixing bowl serves as the primary vessel for combining the dough ingredients, ensuring ample space for mixing and kneading the dough until it achieves the desired consistency.

 • Spatula: A handy tool for stirring and folding the dough as it comes together.
-It also assists in scraping the dough from the sides of the bowl, ensuring that no ingredients go to waste.
+It also assists in scraping the dough from the sides of the bowl, ensuring no ingredients go to waste.

 • Baking mat: A non-stick baking mat provides a clean and smooth surface for rolling out the dough, preventing it from sticking to the work surface and making it easier to handle.